Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 1. Wrong Probe Attenuation Setting

-Forgetting to match 1X/10X settings leads to incorrect voltage readings.
+Forgetting to match the 1X / 10X probe setting with the oscilloscope setting leads to incorrect voltage readings.

 2. Improper Grounding

-Causes noisy measurements, oscillation, or dangerous short circuits.
+Incorrect grounding can cause noisy measurements, unstable waveforms or dangerous short circuits.

 3. Incorrect Time Base Settings